How Executive Coaching Helps Leaders Tap into the Power of Failure

 They tracked how many of the scientific papers from each group had cited work throughout the next decade.
 Those who were part of the “failure group” were 6.1% more likely to have a cited paper than those in the “success group.”
 The study concluded the failure group learned from their unmet goals and developed as needed to become more skilled within their field.
 Many people who are leaders have already had a lot of success in their careers.
 Engaging an executive coach can help push a leader beyond their success and further elevate the ceiling of their potential.

 Failure can be used as a psychological tool to fuel improvement and overall success.
-Past mistakes help a business owner notice weakness and realign their goals to improve upon them.
+Past mistakes help a business owner notice weaknesses and realign their goals to improve upon them.
 When you have experienced a failure, you have been given a gift in the form of an opportunity to prevent it from happening again if you are able to examine what went wrong.

 How can Executive Coaching Help?